-Atlantis Eyecare is the largest eye care practice in the Los Angeles and Orange County area, with nine locations to serve you conveniently and comfortably.
+Atlantis Eyecare is the largest eye care practice in the Los Angeles and Orange County area, with ten locations to serve you conveniently and comfortably.
 Our world-class physicians are some of the best eye surgeons around and are experts in all aspects of eye care and eye surgery, as well as leading surgeons in vision correction, cataract surgery, and laser eye surgery.
 Each of our doctors are highly trained and competent at what they do.
 When you come to At

 Board-Certified Ophthalmologist Cataract/Refractive Surgeon & Oculoplastics Surgeon